FreightWaves Editorial Team

 Chad Prevost writes on sustainability and innovation as it relates to transportation economics.
 A PhD in Creative Writing, Chad taught writing courses as a professor for a decade.
 He has founded two nonprofits and directed a literary press.
 He’s led publishing and writing panels at places like Baylor University, Clemson University, UT-C and the Yale Writers’ Conference.
 Chad and his family live in Chattanooga.

 Vishnu is a freight reporter who covers cutting-edge tech startups, and brings in perspective from industry frontrunners and thought leaders in the freight space.
-In his free time, he writes neo-noir poetry, blogs about travel & living, and loves to debate about international politics.
+In his spare time, he writes neo-noir poetry, blogs about travel & living, and loves to debate about international politics.
 He hopes to settle down in a village and grow his own food at some point in time.
 But for now, he is happy to live with his wife in the middle of a German metropolitan.